 We also didn’t know the average French person sees Halloween as a morbid, superficial and commercial holiday imported from the United States.

-Halloween Controversy In France: Why so many French people dislike Halloween
+Halloween Controversy In France: Why the French hate Halloween

-French people don’t know how to celebrate Halloween.
+3) French people don’t know how to celebrate Halloween

-Prior to the 1990’s, Halloween was relatively unknown to the average French person.
-Today, it’s well known but many French people are confused about how to celebrate it because they didn’t grow up with it.
+Before the 1990s, Halloween was relatively unknown to the average French person.
+Today, it’s well known in France however many people are confused about how to celebrate it because they didn’t grow up with it.
 They understand the basic concept but the idea of going door to door dressed up in ghoulish costumes asking for candy is very foreign.

 Another reason Halloween is not well received is because of timing.
-It has the miss-fortunate luck of occurring the day before an all-important and ancient Catholic holiday called La Toussaint (All Saints Day) on the 1st of November when French people visit cemeteries and freshen up the graves and tombstones of their loved ones with fresh flowers.
+It has the miss-fortunate luck of occurring the day before an ancient all-important Catholic holiday called La Toussaint (All Saints Day) on the 1st of November where French people visit cemeteries and freshen up the graves and tombstones of their loved ones with fresh flowers.

 In French, the H is silent, so the French pronounce Halloween without the H like this..”AAA-Lo-EEN”.